shreytheshreyas/tp/docs/UserGuide.md

 ```
 ### 4.1.5.
 Adding a deadline to a task: `deadline` (Sean)
 In a typical software engineering project, implementation of various tasks are dependent on the
 completion of other tasks.
-Easily add deadlines to your tasks with the deadline command so your team
+Easily add deadlines to your tasks with the deadline command.
+Now your team
 can finish tasks on time and start work on further tasks.

-Simply specify the task followed by the deadline
-according to the format below.
+Simply specify the task followed by the deadline according to the format below.

 Format: `deadline t/TASK_INDEX d/DATE`